Skip to content

 • BTC price volatility affects USD returns

-• Highest rates often require lockup periods (30-90 days) or trading volume
+• Highest rates often require lockup periods, trading volume, or advanced strategies

 • Rates vary significantly by platform (1-15% range)